parrot26/parrot26/README.md

 ____
 ### Hi there 👋

-My name is Juan Pablo, I am from Argentina, and I have been dedicated to Cybersecurity for several years.
+My name is Juan Pablo, I am from Argentina, and I have been working in cybersecurity for several years.

-I hold a Technical Degree in Cybersecurity (UNSO) and am a Certified Ethical Hacker (UTN) with over 10 years of experience in protecting systems and networks.
+I have a degree in Cybersecurity (UNSO) and am a Certified Ethical Hacker (UTN) with over 10 years of experience in protecting systems and networks.
 I specialize in penetration testing and cloud security solutions.
 I am passionate about detecting and mitigating cyber threats.

 &nbsp;